Understanding Cardinal Movements of Labor: A thorough look

 While the cardinal movements are designed for a smooth delivery, various complications can arise:

 Healthcare providers actively monitor the progression of labor and the cardinal movements to identify any potential issues early.
-Interventions such as forceps or vacuum-assisted delivery may be necessary in certain cases to facilitate delivery and prevent complications.
+Practically speaking, interventions such as forceps or vacuum-assisted delivery may be necessary in certain cases to help with delivery and prevent complications.
 In situations where vaginal delivery is not feasible, Cesarean section is performed to ensure the safety of the mother and the baby.

 Monitoring the Cardinal Movements During Labor